-Egg freezing involves using fertility medication which stimulates your ovaries to produce multiple mature eggs, removing the eggs from your ovaries, after which they are frozen and stored in a healthcare facility (don’t worry—not at home next to the fish fingers) until you’re ready to use them.
+Egg freezing involves using fertility medication which stimulates your ovaries to produce multiple mature eggs.
+Those eggs are then removed from your ovaries and frozen and stored in a laboratory, until you’re ready to use them.

-Let’s get into the nitty-gritty of what’s involved in an egg freezing cycle…
+So, let’s get into what is involved in an egg freezing cycle…

 The egg freezing process

 Once your eggs have been collected, they’re passed onto an embryologist who checks they’re all good to go.
 They will then freeze (cryopreserve) your eggs in a method called vitrification.
-Your frozen eggs will be stored in your fertility clinic to be later thawed whenever you’re ready to use them in an intracytoplasmic sperm injection (ICSI) cycle, which is a special type of IVF treatment.
+Your frozen eggs will be stored in your fertility clinic to be later thawed whenever you’re ready to use them.

 Who is egg freezing for?